andyljones/megastep/docs/tutorials/playing.rst

 these tasks, you'll learn how megastep is structured while hopefully keeping the problem-solving part of your brain from losing interest.

-At the bottom of the page are some links to resources you might find helpful with these.
+At the bottom of the page are some links to :ref:`resources <playing-resources>` you might find helpful with these.

 Run the Demo
 ************